Bei Mir Bistu Shein: Global phenomenon

-The revamped 1961 musical focuses on a "a rabbi and his two sons and a matchmaker and his daughter.
+The revamped 1961 musical focuses on a "rabbi and his two sons and a matchmaker and his daughter.
 One of the rabbi's sons is in love with the matchmaker's daughter."
 Their desired marriage eventually occurs, but not before the usual romantic misunderstandings and complexities.
 In his later years, shortly before his death, Secunda purportedly expressed dismay that he would be remembered solely for writing the song.

+Jazz singer Sarah Spiegel recorded the song with Louis Prima Jr. and the Witnesses on the 2012 album Return of the Wildest!

 Other countries

 Nazi Germany

 In 1938, the song was a smash hit in Nazi Germany under its Germanized title "Bei mir bist du schön".
 According to contemporary journalist Michael Mok, the song was likewise immensely popular among the German diaspora in America where pro-Nazi sympathizers in Yorkville ale-houses often chorused the tune under the mistaken impression that it was "a Goebbels-approved" ballad.
 Initially assumed to be an uncontroversial song in a southern German dialect, an uproar occurred when its Jewish provenance was abruptly discovered and widely publicized by the press.
 Following this embarrassing discovery, as "any music by composers of Jewish ancestry was forbidden under the Nazi regime," the song was promptly banned by state authorities in Germany.

 Later during World War II, an unusual exception to this ban occurred: Noticing that radio audiences wished to hear American jazz, the Nazis decided to exploit such music for their propaganda efforts.
 Accordingly, Charlie and his Orchestra—a Nazi-sponsored German propaganda swing ensemble derisively nicknamed "Goebbels' band"—recorded a state-approved anti-Semitic and anti-Bolshevik version of "Bei Mir Bist Du Schön."
 This version was played by Nazi broadcasters in occupied countries.
 This Nazi propaganda version of the song was entitled "Anthem of the International Brotherhood of Bolsheviks" and has been credited by scholar Élise Petit with increasing anti-Semitic sentiment amid the Holocaust.